InnovateForVegas/ov-infrastructure/README.md

 ## Organization Workflow

-All Innovate for Vegas Foundation projects, whether CodeFor or CreateFor, assume contributors and collaborators are familiar with the HOWTOs that detail such things as use of GitHub, the difference between CodeFor and CreateFor parts of our organization, and our approach to Agile for Volunteers (or Volunteer Agile) which will, like all our projects, be a collaborative work in progress.
+All Innovate for Vegas Foundation projects  assume contributors and collaborators are familiar with the HOWTOs that detail such things as use of GitHub, the difference between CodeFor and CreateFor parts of our organization, and our approach to Agile for Volunteers (or Volunteer Agile) which will, like all our projects, be a collaborative work in progress.
 These, coupled with the Contributing document linked above, are important and you should be familiar with them before diving in.

 * [Organization HOWTOs](https://github.com/InnovateForVegas/doc-org-howtos)